DecisionsDev/odm-docker-kubernetes/Bluemix/README.md

-# IBM-ODM-Kubernetes
-IBM Operational Decision Manager on Bluemix Kubernetes cluster

-#  Deploy IBM Operational Decision Manager Standard on Kubernetes Cluster
+#  Deploy IBM Operational Decision Manager Standard on a Bluemix Kubernetes Cluster

 Full story is described in this article: to be defined